 - How others have coped with a loved one's hearing loss.

 The first step to helping a loved one

 People with hearing loss often say they feel alone.
 It's hard, but it’s also hard for those who love them.
 Whether it's your wife, husband, parent or friend, it's painful to watch someone you care for shut themselves off from their world.

 But it doesn't have to be that way.

 Try talking to them about their hearing loss.
 There are options to improve hearing, even if hearing aids no longer help.

 Research suggests a link between hearing loss and loneliness.1,2 That's why if you think your loved one has hearing loss, it's important they take action as soon as possible.
-Ignoring the signs may affect more than just their ability to hear.
+Ignoring the signs can affect more than just their ability to hear.

 Taking the next step

 A hearing health professional can talk to your loved one, test their hearing and help them find the right solutions for their needs.